aldebaranshower/musicquest/API.md

 # API Documentation

-This document describes the data formats and APIs used by the Music Genre Evolution Visualizer.
+This document describes the data formats and APIs used by MusicQuest.

 ## Table of Contents